kura/blackhole/README.rst

 section on configuration.

-Blackhole comes with a script that works with init.d/rc.d, to install it copy it from the *init.d* folder in the root directory of this project to */etc/init.d/*.
+Blackhole comes with a script that works with init.d/rc.d, to install it copy it from the *init.d/YOUR_DISTRO* folder in the root directory of this project to */etc/init.d/*.

+i.e. for Debian/Ubuntu users, mv the file from *init.d/debian-ubuntu/* to */etc/init.d/*.

 Then make sure it's executable::